How to Handle Luggage During Long Layovers

 1. Use Airport Luggage Storage Services

-Many international airports offer secure luggage storage facilities where you can leave your bags for a few hours or even a full day.
+Many airports offer secure luggage storage facilities where you can leave your bags for a few hours or even a full day.

 Benefits: